docker/docs/configuration.md

 ### Filesystem settings

-The [filesystem storage backend](/registry/configuration/#filesystem) has only one setting - the "Storage directory", the root directory in which all registry files are stored.
+The [filesystem storage backend](/registry/configuration/#filesystem) has only one setting - the "Storage directory", the subdirectory of `/var/local/dtr/image-storage` in which all registry files are stored.
+The default value of `/local` means the files are stored in `/var/local/dtr/image-storage/local`.

 ### S3 settings